-Mariane Ibrahim was pleased to present I STAND BY ME, Amoako Boafo’s first solo exhibition at the gallery.
-The show featured never before seen works, represented a moment of reflection during this time of crisis, emphasizing the notion of autonomy and self-reflection, a call to preserve one's integrity and independence.
+I Stand by Me is Amoako Boafo’s first solo exhibition at the gallery.
+The show features never before seen works, representing a moment of reflection during this time of crisis, emphasizing the notion of autonomy and self-reflection, a call to preserve one's integrity and independence.

-The large paintings using photo transfer compositions in I STAND BY ME marked a significant development in his technique.
-Concerned with a constant need to redefine new aesthetic and visual nomenclatures and to explore different ways of expressing themes; the artist emphasized atmospheric naturalism and the impressionist rendering of motion.
-Boafo used painting as an instrument for navigating the complexities of human experiences and depicting a vivid sense of each subject's presence in the world.
+The large paintings using photo transfer compositions in I Stand by Me mark a significant development in his technique.
+Concerned with a constant need to redefine new aesthetic and visual nomenclatures and to explore different ways of expressing themes; the artist emphasizess atmospheric naturalism and the impressionist rendering of motion.
+Boafo uses painting as an instrument for navigating the complexities of human experiences and depicting a vivid sense of each subject's presence in the world.

 The artist celebrates the subjects bound to the world around him, inspired by powerful Black emerging designers and creatives.
 In his tableau vivants, Boafo placed the figures at a higher recognition, both physically in regard to the size and spiritually in terms of their grandeur.
 To the artists disclosure, some remain anonymous, and some revealed subtly through suggestive elements in the title of the works.
 Regardless of the viewer, the gaze of the subject functioned to disrupt observations from canonical, often white, viewership and put forward definitive sentiments of how Black people are constructing their own identity.

 Boafo used sourced European wallpapers to explore the possibilities of the transfer method, inviting new connections to emerge between his composition and stylistic influences.
 Textiles adorned the figures and the backgrounds were created with a photo transfer method.
 Through this technique, Boafo continued to expand his own practice of painting and mark making, finding new ways to treat his subjects.